NYS REAL ESTATE BOARD MEETING

 M. Vigil asked for a motion to adjourn the meeting.

-D. Leno made a motion to adjourn the real estate board meeting.
-The motion was seconded by D. Dworkin and passed unanimously.
-The meeting was adjourned at 11:50am.
+A motion was made to adjourn the real estate board meeting.
+The motion was seconded and passed unanimously.
+The meeting was adjourned at 11:45am.

 PUBLIC HEARING SESSION

 Z. Pulisic read a statement issued by HRA regarding the above mentioned issue of brokers who collected brokerage fees from HRA and also collected an additional fee from a client (after signing an agreement with HRA that this amount represents the entire broker fee and they would not collect additional fees from the client).
 He said HRA is asking for assistance from the Department and the Board to help stop this action.
 Discussion followed about whether someone other than the client, i.e. the landlord or owner, could be required to pay the other half of the broker fee; further discussion needs to take place.